bitnami/charts/bitnami/logstash/README.md

 <!--- app-name: Logstash -->

-# Bitnami package for Logstash
+# Bitnami Secure Images Helm chart for Logstash

 Logstash is an open source data processing engine.
 It ingests data from multiple sources, processes it, and sends the output to final destination in real-time.
 It is a core component of the ELK stack.